-Your proposal stands the best chance to be selected, if it's unique, fully fleshed out and ready-to-go.
-Please ensure you've read the following:
+Your proposal stands the best chance for selection if it is unique, fully flushed, and ready-to-go.
+Please ensure you have read:

-To encourage early submissions and iterative improvement of proposals, we'll start accepting proposals as soon as we find them to be a good fit.
-As time passes by, the competition gets tougher with progressing time, it is advisable to avoid waiting till the last minute for proposal submission.
+To encourage early submissions and iterative improvement of proposals, we start accepting proposals as soon as we find them a good fit.
+Since competition gets tougher with progressing time, it is advisable to avoid waiting till the last minute for proposal submission.

-- Diversity - As a conference, we want to be more inclusive (various approaches, various frameworks, gender, countries, back-ground etc.)
+- Diversity - As a platform, we wish to be more inclusive (Different approaches, frameworks, tools, and also gender, countries, background etc.)

-- Balance - We want to strike a good balance between different types of presentations (expert talks, experience reports, tutorials, workshops, etc.) and different types of experience that the speakers bring to the conference.
+- Balance - We strive to strike a great balance between different types of presentations (Expert talks, experience reports, tutorials, workshops, etc.) and experiences that speakers bring to the conference.

-- Equality - We encourage more students and women speakers.
-However, this does not mean that we are biased and we select just about any proposal based only on the fact that it came from a student or a female speaker, however, if we have to pick 1 out of 2 equal proposal, we'll pick the one, which was proposed by a student or a female speaker.
+- Equality - We truly encourage students and women speakers.
+However, this does not mean that we are biased and we select just about any proposal based only on the fact that it came from a student or female speaker.
+Nevertheless, if we have to make a choice between one out of two equal proposals, we will pick the one proposed by a student or female speaker.

-- Practicality - People come to a conference to learn, network, have an experience and leave motivated.
-Proposals which directly help this are always preferred.
-While a little bit of theory is good, if the proposal lacks practical application, it doesn't really help the participants.
-Also people learn more by doing rather than listening.
-If proposals have an element of "learn by doing" it wins over other proposals.
-Take people on a learning journey.
+- Practicality - People come to a conference to learn, network, have an experience and leave the conference feeling motivated.
+Proposals that facilitate this are therefore always preferred.
+Though some theory is good, if the proposal lacks practical application, it does not really help participants.

-- Opportunity - While we want to ensure the conference has at least 70% rock solid speakers, we also want to give an opportunity to new speakers, who have real potential.
+- Opportunity - We strive to ensure that the conference has a minimum of 70% rock solid speakers.
+Nonetheless, we give equal opportunities to new and promising speakers having real potential.

-- Radical Ideas - We really respect people, who want to push the boundaries and challenge the status quo.
-We have a soft-corner for unconventional ideas and will try our best to support them and bring awareness to their work.
+- Radical ideas - We have great respect for people who want to push boundaries and challenge the status quo.
+Given that we lean towards unconventional ideas, we try our best to support such people and bring greater awareness to their work.

-- Demand - Votes on a proposal and buzz on social media gives us an idea of how many people are really interested in the topic.
-(We fully understand votes can be gamed, but we have a system that can eliminate some bogus votes and use different types of patterns to give us a decent sense of the real demand.)
+- Demand - Likes on a proposal and the buzz on social media give us an idea about how many people are really interested in a certain topic.
+Understanding that likes can be gamed, we have a system in place that can eliminate some bogus likes and use different types of patterns to give us a decent sense of the real demand.

-- Under the Outline/Structure of the Session, will the time break-up for each sub-topic do justice to the topic?
+- Under the Outline/Structure of the session, will the time break-up for each sub-topic do full justice to the topic?

 - Is there a logical sequencing/progression of the topics?

 - Has the speaker selected the right session type and duration for the topic?
-For Eg: 60 mins talk might be very boring.
+For instance, an hour long talk may sometimes get boring

-- Has the speaker selected the best matching Theme/Topic/Category for the proposal?
+- Has the speaker selected the best matching Theme/Track/Category for the proposal?

-- Is the Target Audience specific and correct?
-Also does it match with the Session Level?
+- Is the target audience specific and correct, does it match with the session level?

-- Is the Learning Outcome clearly articulated?
-Ideally 3-5 points, one on each line.
+- Are the learning outcomes clearly articulated?
+3-5 points, one per line, is ideal

-- Based on the presentation link, does the speaker have good quality content and a good way to present it?
+- Based on the presentation link, does the speaker have good quality content and a great manner of presentation?

 - Based on the video link, does the speaker have good presentation (edutainment) skills?
 Will the speaker be able to hold the attention of a large audience?